prayagsinojia-ops/Customer-Segmentatoin-Analysis/README.md

 # Customer-Segmentatoin-Analysis
-Customer segmentation analysis using Python, Excel, and Power BI to identify high-value customers and spending behavior for data-driven marketing decisions.
+Customer segmentation analysis using Python, Excel, and Power BI to identify high-value customers and spending behavior for data-driven marketing decisions.<br><br>

 ## Objective
-The objective of this project is to segment customers based on their purchasing behavior in order to identify high-value customer groups and generate actionable insights that support targeted marketing and data-driven business decisions.
+The objective of this project is to segment customers based on their purchasing behavior in order to identify high-value customer groups and generate actionable insights that support targeted marketing and data-driven business decisions.<br><br>

 ## Business Use Case
-This analysis helps businesses improve customer targeting, optimize marketing campaigns, and increase customer lifetime value by understanding different customer segments and their spending patterns.
+This analysis helps businesses improve customer targeting, optimize marketing campaigns, and increase customer lifetime value by understanding different customer segments and their spending patterns.<br><br>

 ## Dataset Used
 -<a href="https://github.com/prayagsinojia-ops/Customer-Segmentatoin-Analysis/blob/main/final_customer_segmentation_with_clusters.csv">Dataset</a><br>